techidaily/site-phone-solutions/source/_posts/in-2024-prank-your-friends-easy-ways-to-fake-and-share-google-maps-location-on-xiaomi-redmi-k70-pro-drfone-by-drfone-virtual-android.md

 ![start spoofing phone location](https://images.wondershare.com/drfone/guide/virtual-location-07.png)

-That's how to use Dr.Fone - Virtual Location to spoof your location and move to any part of the world conveniently.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E1ax-vnGdeo?si=bgTkOhOEwDTlRQE3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+That's how to use Dr.Fone - Virtual Location to spoof your location and move to any part of the world conveniently.

 ## Bonus Tips: How to Use HolaVPN and a Location Spoofer to Fake GPS on Pokémon?